WillemD61/Marstek-Venus-plugin/README.md

 Some duplicate values are present when looking at all data responses (soc 3x, ongrid and offgrid power 2x, EM data depending on mode 2x)
 For now these are included but might be removed later.

+If multiple plugins are installed for multi-system environments then some devices will be duplicated (like the devices holding the P1 values).
+These duplicate devices can be disabled in Domoticz.
+The plugin will skip the updates of disabled devices.

 # Installation instructions